CyVerse-learning-materials/data_store_guide/step5.rst

 *Accessing CyVerse data via WebDAV Services*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two access points to CyVerse WebDAV services: one for anonymous read-only access and one for authenticated access.
+These services can be accessed directly in a web browser, or with command line tools.

+The simiplest way to access WebDAV in a browser is to go to https://data.cyverse.org/dav.
+This will bring up a menu for the options described below.

 WebDAV provides anonymous read-only access through URLs rooted at ``https://data.cyverse.org/dav-anon/``.
 All data that can be seen by the anonymous user can be accessed anonymously through this service, excluding the immediate contents of ``/iplant/home`` and the immediate contents of ``/iplant/home/<username>``, where <username> is any CyVerse login name.